model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 The advantage with this approach is, like source transformations, it would be very flexible.
 The downside is that it would require modifying `rustc` (as far as we know, there is not an API for plugging in a new AST/HIR pass), and would also require performing the transformations at a very syntactic level: although the AST/HIR would likely be easier to work with than source code directly, it is still very close to the source code and not very abstract.
-Furthermore, it would require that we have access to the AST/HIR for all external code, and---provided we supported stubbing across crate boundaries---we would need to figure out how to inject the AST/HIR from one crate into another (the AST/HIR is usually just constructed for the crate currently being compiled).
+Furthermore, provided we supported stubbing across crate boundaries, it seems like we would run into a sequencing issue: if we were trying to stub a function in a dependency, we might not know until after we have compiled that dependency that we need to modify its AST/HIR; furthermore, even if we were aware of this, the replacement AST/HIR code would not be available at that time (the AST/HIR is usually just constructed for the crate currently being compiled).

 ## Open questions